Translated by Satomi Ohba

 - Gloves (in some rocky areas you will need to climb using your hands; you will need gloves both for cold weather and to protect your hands)

 - Trekking Pole (will come in handy in rocky areas and on the way down)

-- Athletic tights (they support your muscles in the case of moves that you don’t usually do)
+- Athletic tights (to support your muscles in the case of moves that you don’t usually do)

 - Portable oxygen (helps in case of bad headaches)

-- Disposable heating pack, also known as kairo (at the eighth station of Mt.
-Fuji, it is as cold as in winter even in July)
+- Disposable heating packs, also known as kairo (at the eighth station of Mt.
+Fuji it is freezing even in July)

-- Toothpaste sheets or gum (many cottages have no washrooms)
+- Toothpaste and gum (many cottages have no washrooms)

 - Earplugs (you will share the room with many people at the cottage, so earplugs will help you have a better sleep)

 - Wet tissues (there are no shower rooms in the cottages)